Stape

 Why server-side tagging is important

-1. Increase cookie lifetime
+1. Increases cookie lifetime

-2. Improve paid ads attribution
+2. Improves paid ads attribution

 Data is the new currency in paid advertising.
 However, more is needed to track your customers’ behaviors - you need accurate data that tells a story about who they are and how best to reach them with ads, offers, or other communications relevant to their needs.
 This is what correct attribution is all about.